MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DS-07-Machine-learning-in-production.md

 ---
 lab:
-    title: 'Manage a machine learning model using Azure Databricks'
+  title: Manage a machine learning model using Azure Databricks
+  description: Training a machine learning model using Azure Databricks involves leveraging
+    a unified analytics platform that provides a collaborative environment for data processing, model training, and deployment.
+Azure Databricks integrates with MLflow to manage the machine learning lifecycle, including experiment tracking and model serving.
+  duration: 20 minutes
+  level: 400
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Databricks
 ---

 # Manage a machine learning model using Azure Databricks